Jeremy Pena Player Props: Astros vs. Rays

 Jeremy Pena At The Plate

-- Pena is batting .216 with six doubles, three home runs and four walks.
+- Pena is hitting .217 with six doubles, four home runs and four walks.

-- In 59.1% of his 22 games this season, Pena has picked up at least one hit.
-He's also had five multi-hit games.
+- Pena has picked up a hit in 14 of 23 games this season, with multiple hits five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.